marvuchko/u4j/README.md

 ## Sections Explained:

 1. **Installation**: Provides instructions for adding the library to a project via Maven or Gradle.
-2. **Usage**: Shows examples of generating ULIDs using the `U4J` class, including from a timestamp, byte array, or string.
+2. **Usage**: Shows examples of generating ULIDs using the `U4J` class, including from a timestamp, or string.
 3. **API Reference**: Documents the public methods available in `U4J` and `ULID` classes.
 4. **Unit Tests**: Briefly mentions the existence of unit tests and includes a sample test case.